theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-define.md

 You can also use wildcards ( * ) to search for InfoCubes and QueryCubes.
 Select the cube you want to work with and click OK.

+{: .box-warning }
+**Warning!
+Invalid action**<br>
-**Caution!** A BW Query must have the attribute *Allow External Access to this Query* switched on in the BEx Query Designer or the BW Modeling Tool to appear in this list.
-Please see this [kb article](https://my.theobald-software.com/index.php?/Knowledgebase/Article/View/77/9/allow-external-access-to-bw-queries).
+ A BW Query must have the attribute *Allow External Access to this Query* switched on in the BEx Query Designer or the BW Modeling Tool to appear in the list.

+ For additional details see the knowledge base article [Allow external access to BW Queries](https://kb.theobald-software.com/general/allow-external-access-to-bw-queries).

 ![Look-Up-Cube](/img/content/Look-Up-Cube.png){:class="img-responsive"}